Recognizing hyperelliptic graphs in polynomial time: Preliminaries

-For any rule set that is both complete and safe for $\mathcal{A}$ it then follows the rule set is suitable for characterization of $\mathcal{A}$.
-Additionally it is not possible to make a wrong choice early on that would prevent the graph from being reduced to the empty set.
+For any rule set that is both complete and safe for $\mathcal{A}$ the rule set is suitable for characterizing $\mathcal{A}$: a graph $G$ can be reduced to the empty graph if and only if $G$ is in $\mathcal{A}$.
+Additionally it is not possible to make a wrong choice early on that would prevent the graph from being reduced to the empty graph: if $G\in \mathcal{A}$ and $G$ can be reduced to $H$, then $H$ can be reduced to the empty graph.